singh-man/books/crackingTheCoding/16_moderate.md

 Otherwise, if x == y, then we do y =  0  ^ {original y} and the value of y does notchange.

-Either way,y will be equal to the original value ofx.
+Either way, y will be equal to the original value of x.

 3. X  =   X  ^   Y
 ```